Take back the web with Adblock Plus

 Completely customise your browsing experience with complete and utter ease.
 Remove any page-clutter and any adverts with just 4 clicks.

 Firefox has already improved the internet more than, I think, any other browser could claim credit for and not just for its own users.
-It has raised the bar for browsers, making features like tabbing, following standards and extendibility popular.
-It's amazing how much effect Firefox has had on other browsers and the way designers and developers create for the internet.
+It has raised the bar for browsers, making features like tabbing, following standards and extensibility popular.
+It’s amazing how much effect Firefox has had on other browsers and the way designers and developers create for the internet.

 One of the best features of Firefox has to be its add-on engine.
 It effectively and quickly allows you to take your brand-new browser and mould it into doing whatever you like.
 For me this means I can debug web-pages, change CSS on the fly and see how things really look before committing changes.
 But there is one plug-in that really makes a tangible difference to my daily online life: Adblock Plus.